Esri/geodev-hackerlabs/develop/wab/add_custom_theme/lab.md

   ```
 6. To see the changes you just implemented in the Web AppBuilder GUI select any theme other than Hackerlab Theme (e.g. Foldable theme) and click `Save`, then select the Hackerlab Theme.
 This refreshes the Custom Theme application by using the current theme selected.

-7. Now that we have modified the default style the widget icons in the header controller are not visible and they need to be resized.
+7. Now that the default style has been modified, the widget icons in the header controller are not visible and they need to be resized.

         Make the icon nodes smaller, add margin properties, and border radius.